cuustard/uni/SCC.141.md

 Some would argue that system **automation** is the answer to avoiding human error.
 But automation addresses Skill & Rule-Based Tasks, leaving complex Knowledge-based tasks to humans.
 It can also hinder understanding, by decreasing system visibility and increasing complexity.
 Automation shifts the error source from operator/user errors to design errors, which may be hard to detect and fix.

-> [!NOTE]
-> Highlights information that users should take into account, even when skimming.

-> [!TIP]
-> Optional information to help a user be more successful.

-> [!IMPORTANT]
-> Crucial information necessary for users to succeed.

-> [!WARNING]
-> Critical content demanding immediate user attention due to potential risks.

-> [!CAUTION]
-> Negative potential consequences of an action.

-### Recap
+### Semester Recap

 We have focused on understanding best practices.
-Next term we will going deeper, considering the complexities that exist in computing in society.
+Next term we will go deeper, considering the complexities that exist in computing in society.

-- Being a computer scientist is not just abour programming.
+- Being a computer scientist is not just about programming.

-Computer Science is about solving problems, not just programming.They have legal and ethical obligations, risk management, and must consider the end-users.
+Computer Science is about solving problems, not just programming.
+They have legal and ethical obligations, and risk management, and must consider the end-users.
 So employers expect us to be able to:

 - Look at the big picture in planning a solution
 - Understand the problem that has been set (and why)